-COURSE OUTCOMES: After successful completion of the course, students will be able to:
+COURSE OUTCOMES: After successful completion of this course, the students will be able to:

-- CO1. demonstrate generation of signals and perform basic operations on the signals - CO2. analyze various electric circuits operating under different scenarios. - CO3. investigate the time domain specifications of a electrical system and develop a controller to control the dynamics. - CO4. determine the operational aspects of various electrical machines - CO5. analyze the operation of power electronic circuits for different operating conditions - CO6. estimate the tariff for domestic load and also forecast the load from the time series data. - CO7. work independently or in teams to solve problems with effective communication.
+- CO1.
+Demonstrate generation of signals and perform basic operations on the signals - CO2.
+Analyze various electric circuits operating under different scenarios. - CO3.
+Investigate the time domain specifications of a electrical system and develop a controller to control the dynamics. - CO4.
+Determine the operational aspects of various electrical machines - CO5.
+Analyze the operation of power electronic circuits for different operating conditions - CO6.
+Estimate the tariff for domestic load and also forecast the load from the time series data. - CO7.
+Work independently or in teams to solve problems with effective communication.